 Avoid drinking alcohol.
 It may increase your risk of stomach bleeding.

 Do not use cosmetics, sunscreen, lotions, insect repellant, or other medicated skin products on the same area you treat with Pennsaid.

 Avoid getting this medication in your mouth, nose, or eyes.
 If this does happen, rinse with water.

 Avoid exposure to sunlight or artificial UV rays (sunlamps or tanning beds) while you are using Pennsaid.

 Avoid taking aspirin, oral (pill form) diclofenac (Cataflam, Voltaren), or other NSAIDs without your doctor's advice.
 This includes ibuprofen (Advil, Motrin), naproxen (Aleve), celecoxib, diclofenac, indomethacin, meloxicam, and others.

 Ask a doctor or pharmacist before using any cold, allergy, or pain medicine.
 Aspirin and other medicines similar to diclofenac are contained in many combination medicines.
 Taking certain products together can cause you to get too much of a certain drug.
 Check the label to see if a medicine contains aspirin, ibuprofen, ketoprofen, or naproxen.

 Get emergency medical help if you have any of these signs of an allergic reaction to Pennsaid: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Although the risk of serious side effects is low when diclofenac is applied to the skin, you should be aware of side effects that can occur if the medication is absorbed into your bloodstream.
+Although the risk of serious side effects is low when diclofenac is applied to the skin, Pennsaid can be absorbed through the skin, which may cause steroid side effects throughout the body.